donaldm/mbot-neo-dbot/README.md

 # MBot Neo DBot
 AI program for MBot Neo using OpenAI Whisper and Mycroft Adapt-Intent Parser.

+**NOTE: This project is under active development and it may not be suitable for your use.
+I make no gurantees that it will work on your robot or in your environment.**

 ## Installation

 ### makeblock modifications to support Bluetooth programming mode